-The proposal will improve and expand specialized living opportunities for various segments of the City's senior citizen population with improved access for family and guest visitation.
+The proposal will improve and expand specialized living opportunities for various segments of the City's senior citizen population.
+This will include improved access for family and guest visitation.

 D. That the proposal conforms to all applicable design review criteria set forth in the design review procedure at Section 17.136.070.